Reduced Carbon with Chilled Beam Systems

 Frenger are proud to have supplied their X-Wing units to Australia’s first ever Net-Zero Precinct at Sydney Harbour “Barangaroo” and have decades of knowledge of climate testing, having 3x climate test laboratories, 2x photometric lighting laboratories and one acoustic laboratory at their UK headquaters and technical facility at Pride Park, Derbyshire.

-An Image of chilled beams fitted into bangarang (bangaroo)
+An Image of chilled beams fitted into International House(Barangaroo)

 Benefits of Chilled Beam Systems: